phenotypic.analysis#

 results() pandas.DataFrame[source]#

-Returns the DataFrame with edge-corrected measurements from the most recent call to analyze().
-This allows retrieval of results after processing.
+Retrieves the DataFrame with edge-corrected measurements produced by the most recent call to analyze().
+Provides convenient access to results without retaining a local reference.

 Returns: